gaolinorange/Ausdt_stamp/README.md

 	source ~/venv_vcgan/bin/activate

-+ If you need to run the code and train the whole network, please type the follow commands.
++ If you need to run the code and train the whole network, please type the following commands.

 		python code/train.py --A eleph --B horse --output_dir ./ckpt

-+ If you only need to reproduce the representative result (figure 23 of the paper), please type the follow commands.
++ If you only need to reproduce the representative result (figure 23 of the paper), please type the following commands.

 		python code/test.py --output_dir ./ckpt

-+ After running the code, you can obtain the results in the follow directory.
-The generated shape files are all in ```*.obj``` format, which stores the vertice coordinate and face indices.
++ After running the code, you can obtain the results in the following directory.
+The generated shapefiles are all in ```*.obj``` format, which stores the vertice coordinate and face indices.

-		cd ~/ckpt/test_gan0/AtoB/B
+		cd ./ckpt/test_gan0/AtoB/B
 	**Note: The directory ```ckpt/test_gan0/AtoB/A``` is the input shapes, and ```ckpt/test_gan0/AtoB/B``` is the transferred results by our methods.**

 ## Results
 The section focuses on showing some our results of the experiment.
-The results are in the figure 23 of the paper.
+The results are in figure 21 of the paper.
 The shapes in the first row are input shapes, and the shapes in the second row are transferred shapes.

 <p align='center'>
   <img src='imgs/figure23.png' width='600'/>